vufind-org/learning-vufind-book/README.md

     $ cd learning-vufind-book

-and build the Learning VuFind Book
+and build the Learning VuFind® Book

     $ make html